 THE FOOD & DRINK

-About that restaurant, bar and bakery… If you’re after more of a ‘neighbourhood’-styled eatery, look no further than Albion, the ground-floor corner bistro with al fresco seating and its own bakery and produce shop.
-But for something a little more special, there’s the rooftop bar and restaurant – a heated, partially covered space with panoramic skyline views, where you can take lunch, dinner, or just cocktails as you perch under the shade of century-old olive trees or cosy up by the fireside.
+About that restaurant, bar and rooftop… If you’re after more of a ‘neighbourhood’-styled eatery, look no further than Boundary Bar & Brasserie, the restaurant & bar on the ground floor serving classic, crowd-pleasing fare.
+But for something a little more special, there’s the Boundary rooftop – a heated, partially covered space with panoramic skyline views, where you can take lunch, dinner, or just cocktails as you perch under the shade of century-old olive trees in summer, or cosy up by the fireside in winter.

 We know what you’re thinking.
-“Well of course it offers a panoramic rooftop bar, two restaurants, and a bakery.
+“Well of course it offers a panoramic rooftop bar, a restaurant, and sumptuous design-led rooms.
 What does it do that sets it apart from every other hotel-dining-bar complex in Shoreditch?”
 Well, they’ll also run private yoga sessions in your room, or on the rooftop, overlooking the rest of the city as the sun rises…

 Downward-facing dog’s never been easier.